b3rs3rk/gpustat-unraid/README.md

     - Depth/Color Block Utilization
     - Graphics Translation Table Utilization
     - Memory/Shader Clocks
+    - Temperature

+    GPU Only
+    - Power Draw
+    - Fan Current/Max RPM

 The bulk of this code was adapted from/inspired by @realies and @CyanLabs corsairpsu-unraid project!

 ## Contributor Thanks

-    - Thanks to @mlapaglia for his work on UI slider bars!
+    - @mlapaglia for his work on UI slider bars!
-    - Thanks to @ich777 for his help with iGPU testing setup!
+    - @ich777 for his help with Intel iGPU testing!
+    - John_M for his help with AMD APU testing!